Chidambarathil Oru Appasamy

-Chidambarathil Oru Appasamy is a 2005 Indian Tamil-language satirical film directed by Thangar Bachan, who also wrote the screenplay and stars with Navya Nair.
+Chidambarathil Oru Appasamy is a 2005 Indian Tamil-language satirical film directed by Thankar Bachan, who also wrote the screenplay and stars with Navya Nair.
 It is a remake of the Malayalam film Chinthavishtayaya Shyamala (1998).

 Plot

 Elangovan is a school teacher in Chidambaram who is a jack of all trades but master of none.
 He spends time with friends boozing, gambling, and trying out new businesses that always fail.
 His wife is Thenmozhi, and they have two daughters.
 Elangovan's father and father-in-law try to make him responsible towards his family, but he refuses to take up anything serious in life.
 On everyone's advice, Elangovan goes to Sabarimala after taking Vrath but returns to continue as Sanyasi without being the least bothered about his duties towards his family.
 Fearing his wife and relatives, he decides to join a mutt, but there also he is unable to sustain.
 In the meantime, Thenmozhi works hard to educate her children.
 She is mentally prepared to live without her husband when he returns and pleads with her as usual.
 This time, she is not willing to pardon him and ignores him.
 What happens then forms the climax and message of the film.